Love...& Other Sad Stories: Background and content

 Love...& Other Sad Stories was recorded in March 1978 in sessions produced by Buddy Killen.
 It was Anderson's third solo project with Killen since first working together in 1976.
-The sessions were recorded at Bradley's Barn, a studio located in Mount Juliet, Tennessee.
+The sessions were recorded at Bradley's Barn studio in Mount Juliet, Tennessee.
 The album was a collection of ten tracks.
 Of these tracks, six were written by Anderson himself.
 This included "I Can't Wait Any Longer".
 Other songs were compositions written by Nashville songwriters such as Curly Putman, Bobby Braddock and Sonny Throckmorton.

 The tenth track, "I Wonder If God Likes Country Music", featured a collaboration with Grand Ole Opry performer Roy Acuff.
 In the album's liner notes, Anderson thanked Acuff for joining him.
 "A special THANKS to Roy Acuff, who will always be the 'King of Country Music'", Anderson wrote.
 The record's songs were themed around the idea of love and love lost.
 The subject of the songs also looked at sexuality and intimacy in relationships.
 Examples of this included "I Can't Wait Any Longer" and "Smooth Southern Highway".